Eliot Lewis: Hall and Oates

+In April 2023, Lewis announced his departure from both bands to focus on his own music.

-Live From Daryl's House
+Live from Daryl's House

-Live From Daryl's House is a critically acclaimed webcast started by Hall in late 2007.
+Live from Daryl's House is a critically acclaimed webcast started by Hall in late 2007.
 The show features Hall and his band, including Lewis, playing live, unrehearsed songs with guest artists such as veterans Smokey Robinson, Todd Rundgren, and Rob Thomas, and new acts like Fitz and the Tantrums, the Dirty Heads, and JOHNNYSWIM.

-Lewis is the only member of the Live From Daryl's House band (besides Hall himself) who has played on every episode.
+Lewis is the only member of the Live from Daryl's House band (besides Hall himself) who has played on every episode.
 While he generally is on keyboards, Lewis has played guitar on several songs; LFDH episode 63, with ZZ Top’s Billy Gibbons, features several guitar solos by Lewis.
-He played bass on episode #18 with The Doors' Robby Krieger and Ray Manzarek.
+He played bass on episode No. 18 with The Doors' Robby Krieger and Ray Manzarek.

+Along with his departure from the Hall & Oates band, Lewis announced his plans to depart Live from Daryl's House to pursue his solo career.

 Solo artist

 In addition to working with other artists, Lewis has recorded and independently released seven solo CDs.
 Lewis plays all the instruments and sings backup and harmonies.

 The title song from his first CD, "Get Back What You Give," released in 2000, earned Lewis an award in the John Lennon Songwriting Contest.

-His CD, “Live And Up Front,” released in November 2013, is his first live recording, and includes songs played during solo dates in Ohio.
+His CD, "Live And Up Front," released in November 2013, is his first live recording, and includes songs played during solo dates in Ohio.

-In August 2014, Lewis debuted his latest studio CD, an EP titled “Crusade.”
+In August 2014, Lewis debuted his latest studio CD, an EP titled "Crusade.”

 Lewis frequently takes his one-man act on the road, playing clubs, festivals, and intimate venues around New England and parts of the Midwest.
 His performances focus mostly on his own material, but include tunes from AWB and Hall & Oates, plus some of his favorites songs from artists he has worked with on Live From Daryl's House.
 While touring the country with Hall & Oates, Lewis occasionally plays solo gigs after the band's shows, with bandmates sometimes joining him on stage.

 In January 2015, Lewis released his first music video, "Crusade," directed and produced by Jay Johnson and Ronald Michael, from the CD "Crusade."

+In 2022, Lewis collaborated with Big Scenic Nowhere for their cover of the Hall & Oates song "Sara Smile".

 Influences

 Lewis describes his current style as influenced by classic rock, soul, funk, and blues.
 Musicians who influenced his musical style include Jeff Beck, Jimmy Page, John Bonham, Jack Bruce, Stevie Wonder, and Billy Preston.

 He also lists the late musician Tom Wolk as a personal influence.
-Lewis describes Wolk, longtime band member and musical director for Hall and Oates, as “an amazing person to be around, and not just a very nice guy, he was a masterful musician.”
+Lewis describes Wolk, longtime band member and musical director for Hall and Oates, as "an amazing person to be around, and not just a very nice guy, he was a masterful musician."